jbraekr/a-frame-node-pad/README.md

 ## Next Steps

-- use budo without reload too
+- make budo run on glitch

 ## Done

+- using budo without reload too.
+Workaround with very long poll time
 - appcache for big files, seems to work with external hosts too
 - using hotreloaded scene
 - module-level hotreload with browserify-hmr, really fast